Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 ---
 layout: post
-title:  "What are Git hooks?"
+title:  "What are Git hooks and how can they help your development workflow"
 date:   2022-11-08 20:07:52 +0200
 categories: [git, tech]
 tags: [git, githooks, js, husky]